jcbraz/jcbraz/README.md

 <h3 align="center">Software Engineer Student from Portugal</h3>

-*This README.md is just an "formal" introduction.
-My work displayed will speak for myself.*
+*This README.md is just an "formal" introduction.*

 <h3 align="left">Connect with me:</h3>